hexeguitar/Toggle2Mom/Readme.md

 ![alt text][pic1]

 Simple circuit that converts a toogle switch into a double/single momentary one, generating short pulses on rising or falling edges.
-Thanks to the opto isolated outputs it can be used in button matrix systems.
+Thanks to the opto isolated outputs it can be used in button matrix systems, too.

 Might be a handy trick when building panels in DIY cockpits, whenever there is a need for a toogle switch, but the hardware expects a pushbutton.

 Both outputs can be used separately to generate two "on" and "off" press events.